 After you’ve applied the wax and it’s dried, it can then be buffed with a cloth so it has a smooth finish.

 Just like waxing a car and buffing it dry!

 Then you are left with a great smooth finish!

 Want to save this post for later?
-I would love for you to Pin the image below.
+I would love for you to Pin the image above.

 If you are interested in more furniture tips and tricks WITH videos, come on over to my Painting and Refinishing Furniture 101 Page.
 I’m always adding content to it!

 Thanks for stopping by!
 I hope you’ve been inspired to create.